Paprikaschote/python-email-spider/README.md

 [(Back to top)](#email-spider-for-websites-and-pdfs)

 The GNU GENERAL PUBLIC LICENSE.
-Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+Please have a look at the [LICENSE](LICENSE) for more details.